Where are you moving to?

 Emergency Planning

 Know your rights as an apartment tenant.
-Landlords in Seattle must give 48 hours notice before entering any tenant's home.
-Supports are available through the Tenants Union of Washington State for residents in this regard.
+Landlords in Seattle must give 48-hours' notice prior to entering any tenants home and support is available from Tenants Union of Washington State for residents in this regard.

 Clara Apartments in University District

-Renting your first apartment outside campus in the University District can be an exciting first step toward independence and can make the experience simpler by following our guide.
-As soon as it arrives, it will help ensure you find a space suitable for both lifestyle and academic requirements.
+Renting your first apartment outside campus in the University District can be an exciting first step toward independence, made even easier if you follow our guide.
+Once it arrives, this guide can ensure you find an apartment suitable for both lifestyle and academic requirements.

 Try these popular nearby searches